KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 ./komodod -ac_name=HELLOWORLD -ac_supply=777777 -ac_reward=100000000 &
 ```

 A 0 coin pre-mine, with a 1 coin block reward that does not end.
-This is an example of pure PoW coin without pre-mine.
+This is an example of a pure PoW coin without any pre-mine.

 ```bash
 ./komodod -ac_name=HELLOWORLD -ac_supply=0 -ac_reward=100000000 &